Updated 25/09/2024

 Treatment for Cotoneaster poisoning focuses on relieving the symptoms and preventing further absorption of toxins.
 A treatment plan may include:

-• Induced vomiting: if ingestion was recent and your dog isn’t showing severe symptoms, the veterinarian might induce vomiting to remove any remaining plant material from the stomach (remember to never attempt this at home, as it can be extremely dangerous and the risk of choking is high!).
+- Induced vomiting: if a large amount of ingestion occurred recently and your dog isn’t showing severe symptoms, the veterinarian might induce vomiting to remove any remaining plant material from the stomach (remember to never attempt this at home, as it can be extremely dangerous and the risk of choking is high!).

-Luckily, in most cases, with prompt and appropriate treatment, your dog will fully recover from Cotoneaster poisoning.
+Luckily, in most cases, with prompt and appropriate treatment if necessary, your dog will fully recover from Cotoneaster poisoning.

 Prevention